Venture capitalist David Lee sues former partner Ron Conway for millions

 Millions of dollars are at stake in a legal battle between Ron Conway and his former SV Angel partner David Lee, according to a suit filed last week in Marin County Superior Court and first reported by Axios.

-Lee was the former managing partner of SV Angel, which he founded with Conway, but left two years ago in what was portrayed back then as “a personal decision to spend more time with his family,” in Los Angeles, according to a piece detailing the departure in Fortune.
+Lee was the former managing partner of SV Angel, which he founded with Conway, but left two years ago in what was portrayed back then as “a personal decision” to spend more time with his family in Los Angeles, according to a piece detailing the departure in Fortune.

 However, it seems the split was not so amicable.
 In fact, Conway was allegedly critical of Lee when speaking to LP’s about Lee’s lack of involvement and move to L.A.